 What are Shopify Taxes?

-Lets make it clear: Shopify taxes are not taxes that you need to pay to the platform.
+Let’s clarify: Shopify taxes are not taxes you must pay to the platform.
 In fact, the term has nothing to do with the platform.

-As a vendor, you need to align with the sales and file rules and report & remit taxes for every product you sell.
+As a vendor, you need to align with the sales, file rules, and report & remit taxes for every product you sell.
 While this can be a mammoth task if you try to keep an account of all your products manually, Shopify allows its users to automatically leverage sales tax calculations by aligning with the ever-changing tax laws and regulations.

 The platform uses several default sales tax rates, updated regularly.
-When you use such default tax rates, you need to ensure that the suggested tax rates are current & correct.
+When you use such default tax rates, you must ensure that the suggested tax rates are current & correct.
 Lastly, Shopify also allows vendors to set up tax overrides that can be changed manually.

 It sounds like a majority of your taxation is done, right?

-However, the entire process isnt automatic as Shopify doesnt remit to file the sales taxes for your store.
-It is just a means to accumulate all the calculations and reports that come in handy while filing for taxes.
+However, the entire process isn’t automatic as Shopify doesn’t remit to file the sales taxes for your store.
+It is just a means to accumulate all the calculations and reports that come in handy while filing taxes.

-Now that you understand how taxes work over the Shopify platform, lets look at the different ways you can automate tax calculations over the platform.
+Now that you understand how taxes work over the Shopify platform, let’s look at how you can automate tax calculations.

 How to Setup Shopify Taxes?

-Shopify provides its vendors with a number of ways to set up the different taxes on the platform.
+Shopify provides its vendors with several ways to set up the different taxes on the platform.
 Listed below is a walkthrough of all the different phases of tax settings and the different options in which you can include or exclude multiple tax-oriented settings.